Mission Statement:

 • We provide information on the importance of habitat sites in the area and all current research carried out by universities is available to all our visitors.

 • We are engaged with Clean Coasts Ireland and organize regular beach clean-ups where we manage 1.2 km of coastline.
-All our visitors are encouraged to get involved, bags and gloves are provided to everybody who participates.
+All our visitors are encouraged to get involved, and bags and gloves are provided to everybody who participates.

 • We encourage all of our visitors to plant by handing out welcome packs of herb/vegetable and flower seeds on arrival.